 The Zivilklausel is not based on simple yes/no answers but takes a differentiated view of the goals and purpose of the concrete proposal (as well as the potential applications of research results).
 So-called “dual use” constellations are individually and thoroughly vetted on this basis.

 The question as to whether a research proposal touches on the Zivilklausel should be part of the process of planning every research proposal at TU Darmstadt.
-By consulting a checklist (which, if applicable, also serves as an application form) researchers themselves can discover whether their project could prove problematic in terms of the Zivilklausel.
+By consulting a (which, if applicable, also serves as an application form) researchers themselves can discover whether their project could prove problematic in terms of the Zivilklausel.
 If doubts arise or are confirmed when completing the checklist on your proposal you can consider whether it would be better not to pursue the proposal or to ask TU Darmstadt’s Ethics Commission to vote on it.
-You are welcome to contact the Office of the Ethics Commission for advice.
+You are welcome to contact the Office of the Ethics Commission for advice. checklist

 Legal basis and reporting obligation

 The Ethics Commission at TU Darmstadt was instituted by the Senate of TU Darmstadt University in 2010.
-It operates in accordance with the Statutes, (opens in new tab) (German only) as updated on 4 February 2015, and reports the key points of its activities in aggregated form to the TU Darmstadt Senate once a year.
+It operates in accordance with the (opens in new tab) (German only) as updated on 4 February 2015, and reports the key points of its activities in aggregated form to the TU Darmstadt Senate once a year.
+Statutes,

 In the case of research proposals in the fields of medicine or medical engineering, the following provisions could be relevant:

-Law on the handling of medicines (Medicinal Products Act – AMG)
+(Medicinal Products Act – AMG) Law on the handling of medicines

-Law on medical products (Medical Products Act – MPG), German only
+(Medical Products Act – MPG), German only Law on medical products

 In the case that your planned study touches medical aspects, the study might have to be surveyed by a medical Ethics Commission.
 If so, please contact us as early as possible to talk about the further proceeding.